joaquincamara/alchemist/README.md

 To invoque any of the ancestral spells of our book of Alchemy we need first to prepare our transmutation circle:

-1. mkdir myApp && cd myApp
+1. `mkdir myApp` && `cd myApp`

+2. Run `go mod init myApp` into your working directoty

-2. Create a alchemist.yaml file with the next structure:
+3. Create a alchemist.yaml file with the next structure:

 ```yaml
 name: myApp